Hong Kong is a metropolitan city known for its beautiful skyline, exciting nightlife and excellent shopping.

 And when you stand in the middle of the courtyard and look straight up, the buildings create this optical illusion where it feels like you are being closed in and there is only a sliver of sky above you.
 The high density and (a)symmetry of the building exterior create a very interesting narrative.

-So if you have a spare hour or two in Hong Kong, hop on the MTR and see the Monster Mansion yourself.
-It is a residential neighbourhood so please do be respectful if you do go.
+So if you have a spare hour or two, hop on the MTR and see this Hong Kong hidden gem yourself.
+The Monster Mansion is a residential building so please do be respectful if you do go.

 8. Attend Happy Wednesday at Happy Valley Racecourse